AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/adding-dynamic-media-assets-to-pages.md

 When you add the Dynamic Media component, and **[!UICONTROL Dynamic Media Settings]** is blank or you cannot add an asset properly, check the following:

 * The image has a pyramid tiff file.
-Images imported before dynamic media is enabled do not have a pyramid tiff file.
+Images imported before Dynamic Media is enabled do not have a pyramid tiff file.

 #### When working with images {#when-working-with-images}